Rangers vs. Angels Player Props Betting Odds

 Semien Stats

-- Semien hopes to build on a three-game hitting streak in this matchup.
-In his last five games he is hitting .333 with a triple, two walks and an RBI.
+- Semien hopes to build on a four-game hitting streak in this matchup.
+In his last five games he is batting .333 with a triple, a home run, three walks and five RBI.

 Semien Recent Games